grecomatteo/CollectifyApp/README.md

 ## Getting Started

-To get started with Collectify, clone the repository and follow the installation instructions provided in the `INSTALL.md` file.
+To get started with Collectify, clone the repository and try to compile and install the app in your Android Studio environment.

 ```bash
 git clone https://github.com/grecomatteo/CollectifyApp.git